avikkk19/avikkk19/README.md

 Here are a few of the projects I’ve been working on:

 - **[PP Showcase Blog](https://github.com/avikkk19/mern-blog)**
-  _This is my personal project, which I've been working on since October 2024.
+  _This is my personal project, which I've been working on.
 It's a public blog currently in the authentication stage._
   **STACK USED**: MERN stack

 - **[Fitfinity](https://github.com/avikkk19/FitfinityWeb)**